 - Accession Number: 74.32

-- Credit Line: Brooklyn Museum Collection, by exchange, and Designated Purchase Fund
+- Credit Line: By exchange and Designated Purchase Fund

 - Rights Statement: Creative Commons-BY